- Home

 Is your wardrobe bursting with clothes, but you only find yourself wearing a handful of items?
 If so, you’re certainly not alone.

 One way we can keep clutter out of our closets is by creating a capsule wardrobe.
-A concept widely embraced by minimalists, capsule wardrobes involve owning only a small selection of high-quality clothing items that can be mixed, matched, and worn year-round.
+This concept is widely embraced by minimalists and involves owning only a small selection of high-quality clothing that can be mixed, matched, and worn year-round.

-With an emphasis on basics – which can be layered to create many different effects – you might be surprised at how versatile a capsule wardrobe can be.
-So why not check out our article about creating a timeless and sustainable capsule wardrobe to find out more?
+With an emphasis on basics – which can be layered to create many outfits – you might be surprised at how versatile a capsule wardrobe can be.
+Check out our article about creating a timeless and sustainable capsule wardrobe to find out more.

 6. Remember that it’s not all about physical possessions

-While decluttering our possessions can be a helpful place to start when embracing a minimalist lifestyle, it’s worth remembering that this is only one aspect of minimalism.
+While decluttering our possessions can be a helpful starting point when embracing a minimalist lifestyle, it’s worth remembering that this is only one aspect of minimalism.
 Other features of our lives that we can consider applying a minimalist approach to include…

 - Time commitments – are there any unnecessary responsibilities in your life that you can let go of to give you more time and headspace?

-- Screen time – in our modern world, we all spend time in front of screens.
-While some instances may be beneficial and essential, such as during work, there are moments when it might not be as necessary – such as scrolling through Facebook before bed.
+Screen time – in our modern world, we all spend time in front of screens.
+While some instances may be beneficial and essential, such as during work, there are moments when it might not be as necessary, like scrolling through Facebook before bed, and can even be harmful (for example, causing sleep problems).
+So, to free up time for more positive, productive activities, it’s worth considering how to cut down unnecessary screen time.

 - Goals – do you have lots of goals?
 If so, could concentrating on one or two of them make them more manageable?